engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 Exactly one authentication method is required: either `password` or at least one `identityFiles` entry.

 <<property("connectTimeout", "duration", default="10s", heading=3)>>
 The maximum time allowed for TCP connection, SSH handshake, and SFTP session setup.
 A value of zero disables this additional timeout; negative values are rejected.
-Publish operations additionally honor cancellation from the remote-delivery coordinator.
+The earlier deadline of `connectTimeout` and `publishAttemptTimeout` applies during setup.

+## Publication

+Bifröst uploads each segment under a deterministic hidden temporary name, verifies it, and exposes it atomically through a hard link.
+Temporary files use mode `0600` and producer directories mode `0700`; existing final files are accepted only when permissions, size, and SHA-256 checksum match.

+Retries can resume a verified temporary file and remove it after publication.
+Conflicting content is never overwritten.
+The server must support `hardlink@openssh.com` version `1` plus permission changes through `SETSTAT` and `FSETSTAT`; rename is intentionally not used.

 ## Permissions